openwallet-foundation/credo-ts-ext/packages/rest/README.md

 </p>
 <br />

-The Credo REST API is the most convenient way for self-sovereign identity (SSI) developers to interact with SSI agents.
+The Credo REST API is the most convenient way to get started with Credo in the cloud.

-- ⭐ **Endpoints** to create connections, issue credentials, and request proofs.
+- ⭐ **Endpoints** to work with both DIDComm and OpenID4VC.
 - 💻 **CLI** that makes it super easy to start an instance of the REST API.
 - 🌐 **Interoperable** with all major Aries implementations.
+- 🧑 **Multi-tenant** Use the same agent and server for as many tenants as you want.
+Each tenants has it's own separate encrypted storage.

 ### Quick start